Coming Up With Original Tattoo Ideas

 An Original Idea

-Designing an original tattoo is a fun and creative process.
+Designing a custom and original tattoo is a fun and creative process.
 Start by understanding your motives and preferences and then research thoroughly.
 Accumulate your ideas and take them to your tattoo artist.
 Listen to their opinions, and together, you can create something truly original, like a completely custom sleeve tattoo.

 Enjoy yourself, and your ideas will reflect your enthusiasm.
-Your tattoo will have the individuality it deserves!
+Your tattoo will have the individuality it deserves, and at least then you’ll have no chance of being sued for tattoo copyright!